Epic - Week 4

 Your Week 4 Wednesday session has a 5km hill time trial.
-After a warm up you will head straight up the hill for 2.5k and then head back down.
+After a warm up you start the time trial.
 This is a maximum effort session where you are trying to push yourself hard.

 While there are plenty of benefits to this session you do want to look after yourself as you head back down the hill.
 Remind yourself of these downhill technique tips: Lean forward, fast turn over and don't over stride.
 By doing these things you will decrease the impact on your body and you will also run faster coming down hill.

 We are looking forward to this time trial, it's one of those times where you are going to be huffing and puffing ;-)

 This Week's Sessions

 Monday 15 July, 6:10am

 Meeting Point: Netball Courts, Sth Hagley Park

 Wednesday 17 July, 6:00am*